xflr6/graphviz/docs/manual.rst

     $ pip install graphviz

 For a system-wide install, this typically requires administrator access.
-For an isolated install, you can run the same inside a virtualenv_ or a venv_ (Python 3.3+ only).
+For an isolated install, you can run the same inside a virtualenv_ or a :mod:`py3:venv` (Python 3.3+ only).

 The only dependency is a working installation of Graphviz (`download page`_).